 Designed with careers in mind

-The School of Environmental Sciences places a strong emphasis on applied work, where knowledge and skills are focused on tackling issues and agendas.
-You will graduate with skills, knowledge and, crucially, experience to excel in many aspects of how the earth’s systems operate and the impact that human activity is having on these natural systems.
+The School of Environmental Sciences places a strong emphasis on applied work, where knowledge and skills are focused on tackling current issues and agendas across our society.
+You will graduate with skills, knowledge and, crucially, experience to excel in many aspects of how Earth systems operate, and the impact that human activity is having on these natural systems.